Rehabilitation Center ‘Preodolenie L”, Moscow

-Rehabilitation Center "Inspiration" was founded in 1999 and provides services to children between the ages of 6 months and 18 years with various physical and mental disabilities who are either orphans or come from low-income families.
+Rehabilitation Center "Inspiration" was founded in 1999 and provides services to children with special needs between the ages of 6 months and 18 years who are either orphans or come from low-income families.
 The main goal of the Center is to help children to integrate into society through rehabilitation.
-There are several long-term, permanent programs provided by the Center such as a Theater Studio, a hippo therapy program, and a hairdresser vocational training studio.
-There are also classes offered at the Center - school preparatory classes, mathematics, art studio, English class, speech therapy, and vocal studio.
-Hundreds of children have benefited from participating in activities offered at the center and 40 children currently reside on the grounds during the whole year.During summer over 100 children live at the Center and participate in summer camp activities.
+There are several long-term, permanent programs provided by the Center such as vocational training, a Theater Studio, a hippo therapy program.
+Among the classes offered at the Center are school preparatory classes, Math, Art, English, speech therapy, and Music.
+Hundreds of children have benefited from participating in activities offered at the center and 40 children reside on the grounds during the whole year.During summer over 100 children live at the Center and participate in summer camp activities.
 RCWS has been supporting the Center "Inspiration" since the year 2000.
-In 2018, RCWS provided funds towards for food, heating, renovation, educational equipment, art supplies, and rehabilitation programs, totaling $15,000.
+In 2018, RCWS provided funds towards food, heating, renovation, educational equipment, art supplies, and rehabilitation programs, totaling $15,000.
 In 2019, RCWS awarded $15,000 to the Center “Inspiration” to cover costs associated with food, heating, and renovation.